aragon/protocol-factory/TEST_TREE.md

-│   │   ├── It Should emit an event with the factory address │   │   ├── It The used ENS setup matches the given parameters │   │   └── It The deployment addresses are filled with the new contracts │   └── Given The factory already made a deployment
+│   │   ├── It Should emit an event with the factory address │   │   ├── It The used ENS setup matches the given parameters │   │   └── It The deployment addresses are filled with the new contracts │   ├── Given The factory already made a deployment
-│       ├── It Should revert
+│   │   ├── It Should revert
-│       ├── It Parameters should remain unchanged
+│   │   ├── It Parameters should remain unchanged
-│       └── It Deployment addresses should remain unchanged └── Given A protocol deployment
+│   │   └── It Deployment addresses should remain unchanged
+│   └── Given The Management DAO minApprovals is too small │       └── It Should revert
+└── Given A protocol deployment
     ├── When Calling getParameters
     │   └── It Should return the given values